thosoo/llama-copilot-proxy/README.md

 - Ensure the model is loaded and ready to accept requests.
 - Try restarting both the proxy and llama-server.

+**Embeddings endpoint returns 404**
+- Ensure the upstream llama-server supports `/v1/embeddings` (available in recent llama.cpp versions).
+- Check proxy logs for fallback attempts; if upstream doesn't support embeddings, the proxy will return 404.

+**Copilot shows models but they are not selectable for Ask/Agent**
+- Verify that `/api/tags` returns models with capabilities including "chat", "embeddings", "tools", "planAndExecute".
+- Enable `VERBOSE=1` and check logs for `/api/tags` and `/api/show` to ensure capabilities are injected.
+- Restart VS Code Copilot after proxy changes.

+**Model aliasing not working (e.g., full paths shown instead of friendly names)**
+- Check that `/api/tags` emits friendly names in the "name" field.
+- Ensure the alias map is populated; with `VERBOSE=1`, look for "🔗 [ALIASES]" logs.

 **Performance is slow**
 - Use models with lower quantization for faster inference.
 - Run both proxy and llama-server on the same machine for minimal latency.